surniaulula/wpsso/readme.txt

 = 3.38.1-1 =

-(2016/12/28) Added an NgfbFilters class to centralize 3rd party plugin filter hooks.
+(2016/12/28) Added an WpssoFilters class to centralize 3rd party plugin filter hooks.
+Added a new WpssoUtil get_canonical_url() method and 'wpsso_canonical_url' filter.

 = 3.38.0-1 =